This guidance is for third sector organisations, which include:

 You can either:

-If you ask Social Security Scotland to get a BASRiS form, we’ll contact the clinician on the person’s application form.
+If you ask Social Security Scotland to get a BASRiS form, we’ll contact the registered medical practitioner or registered nurse named on the person’s application form.

-You may also ask a Registered Medical Professional to email an editable PDF BASRiS form directly to Social Security Scotland.
+You may also ask a registered medical practitioner or registered nurse to email an editable PDF BASRiS form directly to Social Security Scotland.

-Only Registered Medical Professionals can complete the BASRiS form.
+Only a registered medical practitioner/registered nurse can complete the BASRiS form.

 If we receive a BASRiS form and we’ve not received the person’s application, we’ll call the person listed on the form to help them apply.
 This may not always be the person who is terminally ill.
 In this call we’ll ask limited information to complete the application.
-This will not include information about their diagnosis.
+This will not include information about their diagnosis as the person may not be aware of their terminal condition.

-Child Disability Payment has launched across Scotland.
-Children aged 0-16 who have been diagnosed as terminally ill should apply under Special Rules.
+Child Disability Payment: children aged 0-16 who have been diagnosed as terminally ill and who live in Scotland should apply under special rules.

-Adult Disability Payment is piloting in regions in Scotland.
-Adults aged 16-65 who live in the pilot regions, and who have been diagnosed as terminally ill should apply under Special Rules.
+Adult Disability Payment: adults aged 16 to state pension age who have been diagnosed as terminally ill and who live in Scotland should apply under Special Rules.

-Disability applications are not means tested and do not impact a person’s savings.
+Disability assistance applications are not means tested and do not impact a person’s savings.

-A terminal illness diagnosis is the clinical judgement of the Registered Medical Professional who completes the BASRiS form.
+A terminal illness diagnosis is the clinical judgement of the registered medical practitioner or registered nurse who completes the BASRiS form.

 If a person is unsure if they’ve been diagnosed as terminally ill, they should be signposted to discuss this with their clinician.

-Check if the person is eligible based on their location, and if they require a BASRiS form here: When to complete a BASRiS or a DS1500 form
+Check if the person requires a BASRiS form here: When to complete a BASRiS SR1 or a DS1500 form.

 Once you submit the application via the portal, you’ll no longer have access to this.

-To process an application, Social Security Scotland need both:
+To process an application, Social Security Scotland need a completed application form and either:

 Please do not delay making an application.

-The Special Rules for Terminal Illness application process is expedited and we’ll write to the person with the outcome.
+The Special Rules for Terminal Illness application process is fast-tracked and we’ll write to the person with the outcome.